Seneca-BSA/bsa/docs/ses250/lab3.md

 1. Afterward, decrease the voltage of the DC power supply slowly to 5V.

-    > **Lab Question 2:** At what, power supply voltage did the DMM change back “Auto 10V”?
-How are the significant figures and decimal places the same or different from the voltage readings from the previous step?
+    > **Lab Question 2:** At what power supply voltage did the DMM change back “Auto 10V”?
+How are the number of digits and decimal places the same or different when the voltage range changes?
+What does that mean for the precision of the readings?

 1. Using the DMM reading only, adjust the output voltage of the DC power supply so the reading on the DMM will display +1.000V. **Note:** Switch the output range and terminal as necessary.